Laravel-Backpack/docs/4.1/add-ons-custom-operation.md

 **Congrats, you have a working package online**, you can now install it using Composer.

 Note: On the package page, you might get a notice like this: _This package is not auto-updated.
 Please set up the [GitHub Service Hook](https://packagist.org/profile/) for Packagist so that it gets updated whenever you push!_ Let's take care of that.
 Click that link, get your API token and go to your package's GitHub page, in Settings / Webhooks & Services / Add a new service.
 Search for Packagist.
 Enter your username and the token and hit Submit.
-Your error in Packagist should dissapear in 5–10 minutes.
+Your error in Packagist should disappear in 5–10 minutes.

 <a name="feedback-and-promotion"></a>
 ### Feedback and Promotion